hrgdavor/jscadui/apps/jscad-web/README.md

 npm run start:full
 ```

+NOTICE! - there is issue with nodejs 18 on linux `TypeError [ERR_FEATURE_UNAVAILABLE_ON_PLATFORM]: The feature watch recursively ` ... we did not investigate in detail, but using version 21+ should work

 ## External editor

 You can edit your jscad scripts/projects in editor of your own choice and have jscad.app preview result when you save.